mlool/workday-calendar-extension/README.md

 Welcome to the Workday Calendar Tool!
 This program is designed to improve your experience with UBC's new Workday system by making it more intuitive and user-friendly.

 ## Download
-Download the latest version from the Chrome Web Store [here](https://chromewebstore.google.com/detail/ubc-workday-side-by-side/gonljejijjjmjccdbjokcmmdfmlincmh)
+Download the latest version from the Chrome Web Store [here](https://chromewebstore.google.com/detail/ubc-workday-side-by-side/gonljejijjjmjccdbjokcmmdfmlincmh).

+It's also released on Firefox [here](https://addons.mozilla.org/en-GB/firefox/addon/ubc-workday-calendar).

-Alternatively, download the latest version, check out our Discord channel `#download-versions`.
+Alternatively, to download the latest version, check out our Discord channel `#download-versions`.

 ## Community
 Join our community and make the most out of the Workday Calendar Tool!
-Join the discord channel [here](https://discord.gg/cx93fAJUJf)
+Join the discord channel [here](https://discord.gg/cx93fAJUJf).

 ## How To Use
 1. On the `Find Course Selections` page on workday, buttons should appear on the left hand side.